-A couple of days before the last meeting of June 1-3, 2012, when I had arrived in New York, I called Bob Holt to say hello, and he said that he regretted not being able to be present at the 50th Anniversary of the Group, but wanted to send a message to all of us for this important occasion.
-He wrote this message and sent it by email to Doris Silverman, but it arrived right after Doris had left for Stockbridge.
-I am here with Bob now in Truro (Mass.), I came with John Kerr to visit him for few days, and Bob showed to me his message.
+A couple of days before the last meeting, when I had arrived in New York, I called Bob Holt to say hello, and he said that he regretted not being able to be present at the 50th Anniversary of the Group, but wanted to send a message to all of you for this important occasion.
+He wrote this message and sent it by email to Doris, but it arrived right after Doris had left for Stockbridge.
+I am here with Bob now in Truro, I came with John Kerr to visit for few days, and Bob showed to me his message.
 I copy it below, so that all of you can see it.
 If you agree, I can also post it on the web site.

+Fondly,

-Fondly, Paolo Migone June 4, 2012
+Paolo Migone June 4, 2012

-On our Golden Anniversary
+On Our Golden Anniversary

-Dear fellow members of the Rapaport-Klein Study Group, I regret that age and infirmity overruled wish and sentiment to keep Joan and me away from this celebratory meeting.
+Dear fellow members of the Rapaport-Klein Study Group,

+I regret that age and infirmity overruled wish and sentiment to keep Joan and me away from this celebratory meeting.
 As the senior member, however, I thought it fitting for me to send you these words of greeting and congratulation.